-1.11.
+1.10.
 The ZooKeeper Project

-ZooKeeper has been successfully used in many industrial applications.
+ZooKeeper has been successfully used in industrial applications.
 It is used at Yahoo! as the coordination and failure recovery service for Yahoo!
 Message Broker, which is a highly scalable publish-subscribe system managing thousands of topics for replication and data delivery.
 It is used by the Fetching Service for Yahoo! crawler, where it also manages failure recovery.
-A number of Yahoo! advertising systems also use ZooKeeper to implement reliable services.
+And it is used by Hadoop On Demand (HOD), which is an open source implementation of the map-reduce model of computation.
+HOD uses Zookeeper as a communications and control channel between slave and master process.
+(For more information, see the Hadoop and Hadoop on Demand open source projects on Apache.)

-All users and developers are encouraged to join the community and contribute their expertise.
+ZooKeeper itself is an open source project, under the Apache Open Source Foundation.
+It is a subproject of Hadoop.
+All users and developers are encourged to join the community and contribute their expertise.
 See the Zookeeper Project on Apache for more information.